 - Overdoses (although if a doctor accidentally prescribes or administers too much of a drug or medication which leads to injury or death, that may be covered)

-- “Risky Activities” including hobbies like flying, skydiving, or car racing
+- Death as a result of participating in risky activities including hobbies like flying, skydiving, or car racing

 - Death by suicide